-Welcome to the twenty secnd article in our Pride series for the month of June!
+Welcome to the twenty second article in our Pride series for the month of June!
 Each day we will be highlighting a different LGBTQ+ character who we think is a great example of representation, dynamic characterization, and overall badassery.
 Check out the rest of the series here.

 Brilliantly played by Hale Appleman, Eliot is a second year at Brakebills, a magical graduate school in upstate New York.
-We meet him as he welcomes a confused protagonist Quentin to Brakebills – adorned in a vest, lying on the front steps, smoking a cigarette with his hair perfectly coiffed: a model of both sophistication and basic bitch.
+He is introduced as he welcomes a confused protagonist Quentin to Brakebills – adorned in a vest, lying on the front steps, smoking a cigarette with his hair perfectly coiffed: a model of both sophistication and basic bitch.
 Fast forward through some plot and exposition (Quentin takes a test, gets to be a student at Brakebills) and he discovers the Physical Kids’s cottage, a house for the students studying physical magic (as opposed to psychic,) and who is there but Eliot, throwing a massive rager.

 Other than the occasional harmless flirting with Quentin, Eliot’s first romantic relationship is with Mike, a Brakebills Alumnus.
 They seem great together until it is revealed to the audience that Mike is possessed by The Beast, the show’s overarching villain.
 After Mike attempts to kill Quentin and then kills another woman, Eliot is forced to kill Mike himself in a truly heartbreaking moment.
-Cue the well-deserved downward spiral that ends with a drunken three-way between himself, Margo and Quentin.
+Cue the well-deserved downward spiral that ends with a drunken three-way between himself, Margo, and Quentin.

 Side note – how have I gotten this far without mentioning Margo?
 Margo is Eliot’s best friend and soulmate – not in the romantic way, but in the literal sense.
 The two are practically joined at the hip, in partying and in peril.
 While they do love each other, this threesome was the first moment between the two.
 Since then, they have kept romantically separate, but they do rule an entire kingdom together as King and Queen, which is pretty awesome.
-(I’ll explain more later.)

 The morning after turns out to be a bit more than a typical “morning after.”
 In order to stop The Beast, Eliot must marry the daughter of a magical knife maker and become High King of Fillory, a Narnia-esque magical realm.
 And Fillorian marriage licenses are binding, which is not great for a gay guy.
 As he explains to Margo when she faces a similar regal marriage situation, “This would only be equivalent if [The Prince of Loria] was a girl and you found pussy, you know, interesting in a ‘sometimes you like Thai food’ kind of way.
 And now it’s all Thai food, forever, until you die.”
 Or so he thought.